 These plants can also be used as a natural pest repellent on patios and porches.
 While their scent is enjoyable for humans, the same cannot be said for bugs such as mosquitoes, flies, fleas.

 Lavender flowers can be used fresh or dried as a flavoring.
 Lavender buds can be added to a jar or sugar to create a lightly-scented sweetener.
-They can also be infused to make tea, cocktails, and other beverages.
+This fragrant herb can also be infused to make tea, cocktails, and other beverages.

 Plus, they can be added to salads, baked goods, and even roast lamb, chicken, or rabbit.
 If you have thyme, savory, and rosemary, you can mix in lavender to make Herbes de Provence.

 For the home, you can place lavender stems in vases or dry the fragrant flowers and turn them into fragrance pouches and potpourri.

 You can also make lavender-infused essential oils by mixing a carrier oil like coconut oil with at least 1 oz. of dried lavender flowers.
 Steep for 7 to 10 days and then strain using a fine mesh.
 Place in jar and store in a cool, dry place.

 However you decide to grow and use your Lavender you won’t be sorry you chose to grow it.
 What are your favorite uses for Lavender?